SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 10 May, 2024 at 23:34:13
+# Last Refreshed - 11 May, 2024 at 23:35:07
 The Latest Activity was a Ride -

-<b>Had a bad day?
-Bike.
-However,  ride angry and you'll  find yourself further away than you intended!</b>
+<b>Quick ride early in the sunshine before we go to the airport</b>

-which happened on 09 May, 2024 at 16:55:45
+which happened on 11 May, 2024 at 05:34:17

-Which is 0 years, 0 months, 1 days, 6 hours and 38 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 18 hours and 0 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11372005187
+You can see it here https://www.strava.com/activities/11381840204

 ## Number of Rides
 How many rides have I done each year?